brahmnes/AirTrafficControl/README.md

 Local container testing (using Docker Compose)
 ----

-1. Set AZURE_STORAGE_CONNECTION_STRING and AZURE_STORAGE_ACCOUNT_KEY as above in the [Setup paragraph](#setup) (`export AZURE_STORAGE_ACCOUNT_STRING='connection-string'`, repeat for the account key)
+1. Set AZURE_STORAGE_CONNECTION_STRING as described above in the [Setup paragraph](#setup)

+    `export AZURE_STORAGE_ACCOUNT_STRING='connection-string'`

+1. Do

-1. `docker-compose up`
+    `docker-compose up`

-    * On Mac do `docker-compose -f docker-compose.yml -f docker-compose.override.mac.yml up`
+    * On a Mac do

+        `docker-compose -f docker-compose.yml -f docker-compose.override.mac.yml up`

-1. When done testing, do `docker-compose down`
+1. When done testing, do

+    `docker-compose down`

 Setup for Kubernetes (AKS) deployment
 ----
 1. Create AKS cluster
 1. If you have not created it yet--create an Azure container registry (ACR)
 1. Ensure that AKS service principal has access to the ACR registry
-    * (it is easy to set it through the Azure portal)
+    * (it is easy to set it through the Azure portal, go to 'Access Control' tab in the Azure container registry blade)
-    * Reader permission should suffice, but it might be necessary to grant AKS a Contributor role
+    * Reader permission should suffice, but it might be necessary to grant your AKS cluster a Contributor role

-    (MORE TO COME, THIS IS WORK IN PROGRESS)
+1. Create a namespace for the app:

+    `kubectl create namespace atc`

+1. Create a Kubernetes configuration for the namespace:
+    * View the cluster details:

+        `kubectl config view`

+    * Create a configuration that uses the newly created namespace.
+You get the cluster name and user name from the result of `config view` command

+         `kubectl config set-context atc --namespace=atc --cluster=yourClusterName --user=clusterUserName

+    * Switch to the new context:

+        `kubectl config use-context atc`

+1. Switch to `k8s` directory and run `deploy.sh` script from there (do `deploy.sh --help` to see the options).